Non-Registered Intermediary: The Difference Between Registered and Non-Registered Intermediaries

 Vulnerable defendants frequently stand trial without the professional assistance they require.
-Defendants do not have access to the MoJ "Registered Intermediaries" but should still have access to high quality intermediaries with skills not only in assisting with evidence giving, but also in helping the defendant to understand the case against him/her, instruct his legal team, and participate in the trial.
+Defendants do not have access to the MoJ "Registered Intermediaries" but should still have access to intermediaries with skills not only in assisting with evidence giving, but also in helping the defendant to understand the case against them, instruct their legal team, and participate in the trial.

 Ground Rules Hearing

 In preparation for trial, courts must take ‘every reasonable step’ to facilitate the participation of witnesses and defendants.
 One such step is the ground rules hearing: A pre-trial meeting of the trial judge, trial advocates and intermediary with the aim of deciding how someone who has communication needs or is otherwise vulnerable should be enabled to give their best evidence, or how a vulnerable defendant can participate effectively in the trial.
 'Ground rules' for questioning must be discussed between the court, the advocates and the intermediary before giving evidence.
 GRHs are a form of case management hearing and discussion of ground rules is required in all intermediary trials.
 Intermediaries indicated the most important matters which needed to be discussed at a GRH: